How to Choose Between a Career as a Psychologist or Psychiatrist

 Figuring out where to apply?
 These top, accredited schools offer a variety of online degrees.
 Consider one of these accredited programs, and discover their value today.

-Generally, both psychologists and psychiatrists can make a comfortable living working in various industries and environments.
-However, according to data from PayScale, psychiatrists have the potential to earn significantly more than psychologists.
-Fortunately, the Bureau of Labor Statistics (BLS) projects significant growth in both fields (14% for psychologists and 13% for psychiatrists).
+Both psychologists and psychiatrists can make a comfortable living working in various industries and environments.
+However, according to March 2024 data from PayScale, psychiatrists have the potential to earn significantly more than psychologists.
+Fortunately, the Bureau of Labor Statistics (BLS) projects growth in both fields (6% for psychologists and 7% for psychiatrists) from 2022-2032.

 Psychologist

-When considering psychology or psychiatry, the day-to-day work of each professional differs greatly.
+When considering a clinical psychologist vs. psychiatrist career, the day-to-day work of each professional differs greatly.
 Contrary to popular belief, psychologists do more than sit and listen to clients during talk therapy.
-While earning their degree, many psychology students participate in research studies concerning human behavior and different types of brain functions.
+Many psychology students participate in research studies concerning human behavior and different brain functions.
 Once licensed and in the field, some psychologists continue working on research committees either in place of or in addition to working with patients individually.
 Commonly, psychologists work one-on-one or in small groups with clients and patients, using talk and psychotherapy to address, work through, and cope with emotional distress or mental illness.

 Psychologists work in all kinds of environments, including private practices, hospitals, and universities.
 Some even work for large corporations as organizational psychologists, or within government agencies in roles like forensic psychology.
 Psychologists at universities or schools may work in counseling centers or student health facilities alongside medical doctors.
 As licensed psychologists must hold a doctorate, some choose to teach in postsecondary institutions as professors in psychology.